rubiefawn/remedy/equipment/weapons.md

 ### Flexible

 A flexible weapon can bend, and is exceptionally difficult to block.
-Weapons with the flexible property ignore [defense](untitled.md#defense).
+Weapons with the flexible property ignore defense.

 ### Light

 A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.
+Certain techniques require light weapons in order to use them.

 ### Melee

 A melee weapon has a reach.
 Creatures within a weapon's reach can be targeted when attacking with this weapon.
 The reach is specified in parentheses next to the melee property.

 ### Ranged

 The ranged property lists two numbers in parentheses.
 The first is the weapon’s normal range in feet, and the second indicates the weapon’s falloff distance.
-When attacking a target beyond normal range, you gain one [threat](../game-concepts/success-and-failure.md#dominance-and-threat) plus an additional [threat](../game-concepts/success-and-failure.md#dominance-and-threat) on the attack roll for every falloff distance past the normal range.
+When attacking a target beyond normal range, you gain one threat plus an additional threat on the attack roll for every falloff distance past the normal range.

 ### Reload

 A limited number of shots can be made with a weapon that has the reload property.
 A character must then reload it using an action or bonus action.
 The number of shots is listed in parentheses next to the reload property.

 ### Spread

 This weapon sprays a wide area with its attacks, rather than firing a single projectile.
 Instead of targeting one creature, a weapon with the spread property targets all creatures in a cone.

 Since a weapon with the spread property targets multiple creatures with a single attack roll, range is handled differently.
-When attacking a target beyond normal range, the target gains one [dominance](../game-concepts/success-and-failure.md#dominance-and-threat) plus one additional [dominance](../game-concepts/success-and-failure.md#dominance-and-threat) on their [💨 Evasion check](../game-concepts/ability-scores-and-skills.md#evasion) for every falloff unit past the normal range.
+When attacking a target beyond normal range, the target gains one dominance plus one additional dominance on their Evasion check for every falloff unit past the normal range.

 ### Thrown

 If a weapon has the thrown property, you can throw the weapon to make a ranged attack.

 The thrown property lists two numbers in parentheses.
 The first is the weapon’s normal range in feet, and the second indicates the weapon’s falloff distance.
-When attacking a target beyond normal range, you gain one [threat](../game-concepts/success-and-failure.md#dominance-and-threat) plus an additional [threat](../game-concepts/success-and-failure.md#dominance-and-threat) on the attack roll for every falloff distance past the normal range.
+When attacking a target beyond normal range, you gain one threat plus an additional threat on the attack roll for every falloff distance past the normal range.

 ### Two-handed